TalanvorD/Task-Board-Challenge-5/README.md

 Those cards will be color coded to indicate if the task is nearing the due date (yellow) or past due (red).
 Those cards will also need to be dragged between the columns and the status will be updated depending on the column lands in.
 The Delete button will remove the cards from the screen and localStorage.
-Days.js, Bootstrap, jQuery and jQuery UI all will be utilized.
+Days.js, Bootstrap and jQuery all will be utilized.

 ## Steps taken